-There is also a new accountability principle, which aims to guarantee compliance with the Data Protection Principles by requiring organisations to be able to demonstrate their compliance, necessitating internal clarity and structured data protection procedures within organisations as well as demonstrable responsibility to external parties including data protection authorities.
+The accountability principle aims to guarantee compliance with the Data Protection Principles by requiring organisations to be able to demonstrate their compliance, necessitating internal clarity and structured data protection procedures within organisations as well as demonstrable responsibility to external parties including data protection authorities.
 Controllers must also be prepared to put action plans in place should remedial action be required.
-A far more structured and responsive system of governance will be required compared to that needed under the Directive.
-The requisite transparency and accountability will force controllers and processors to carry out extensive data audits across their organisations, record findings, identify gaps in current systems and implement remedial action, create and document procedures to ensure compliance with GDPR, keep all information up-to-date and keep relevant staff suitable trained in GDPR requirements, which may in effect require a culture change within an organisation.
-Data protection officers and supervising authorities may potentially need to be consulted or otherwise involved in any high risk processing.
+A far more structured and responsive system of governance is required compared to that needed under the old legislation.
+The requisite transparency and accountability now forces controllers and processors to carry out extensive data audits across their organisations, record findings, identify gaps in current systems and implement remedial action, create and document procedures to ensure continued compliance with GDPR, keep all information up-to-date and keep relevant staff suitably trained in GDPR requirements, which in effect required a culture change within many organizations.
+Data protection officers and supervising authorities potentially need to be consulted or otherwise involved in any high risk processing.
 Data protection must now be a priority in all business planning where personal data may be involved, from the outset.

 In order to meet their accountability obligations controllers must be aware of a number of specific provisions within the GDPR including the following: